platformsh/platformsh-docs/docs/src/environments/backup.md

    This backup includes the complete data and code of the environment.
    All persistent data from all running [services](../add-services/_index.md) and any files stored on [mounts](../create-apps/app-reference.md#mounts) are included.
-   The snapshot is stored internally and can't be downloaded.
+   The backup is stored internally on Platform.sh.
+   That is, the backup can be applied to environments on Platform.sh, but it can't be downloaded.
+   If you need to download backups, instead [export your mount and service data](../tutorials/exporting.md)).

 2. You restore your environment using the backup.
    At this point, the data and code from the backup are restored to ensure a consistent state.